Griswold cast iron skillet. Simple identification guide using logos.

 )

-Griswold cast iron skillets are highly regarded and sought after because of their smooth cooking surfaces and lighter weight.
+Cast Iron collectors highly regard Griswold cast iron skillets, and they are sought-after because of their smooth cooking surfaces and lighter weight.

-The Erie Spider and Griswold no13 can cost a pretty penny.
+The Erie Spider and Griswold 13 can cost a pretty penny.

 But the most valuable Griswold skillet is your family skillet.

-Family skillets vary in size, condition and have various logos.
-However, they are the most treasured and are often regarded as priceless.
+Family skillets vary in size and condition and have various logos.
+However, they are the most treasured and loved family heirlooms.

 How old is my Griswold skillet